axiomiety/pixfiltrator/docs/misc.md

  * add type annotations!
   * take a screenshot of the screen programatically
  * clean up the paging - it's ugly...
+ * DONE: remove hard-coded refs to canvas size in js library
  * DONE: deal with paging on the client side for larger files
  * DONE: migrate to argparse for Python - need to pass in the number of bytes too
  * DONE: work out the scaling as we attribute a lower weight to the